mauriciogracia/zcc/README.md

 ## How to run Console application

-1. Make sure the docker instance created above is still running
+1. Make sure the docker instance created above is running
 1. Go to the `zcc/Console`
 1. `dotnet build`
 1. `dotnet run`